amaresshh/resume-builder/README.md

 # React_Resume

-To build a Resume builder using react and node.js
+To build a Resume builder using react and node.js"# resume-builder"